leandroltavares/Numerizer/README.md

 Inspired by the amazing Humanizr (https://github.com/Humanizr/Humanizer), this library aims to parse human-readable strings into numeric values.

+DISCLAIMER: This library is currently under construction and so full of bugs.

 ### Table of contents
  - [Install](#install)
    [Features](#features)